Yuhan-Fei/SMRTnet/README.md

 ## :round_pushpin: Cite us
 <!--If you found this package useful, please cite [our paper](xxx)-->
-If you use this tool in your research, we kindly ask that you cite our paper (currently under revision):
+If you use this tool in your research, we kindly ask that you cite our paper:
 ```
-Fei Y, Wang P, Zhang J, Shan X, Cai Z, Ma J, Wang Y, and Zhang Q C,
+Authors: Fei Y, Wang P, Zhang J, Shan X, Cai Z, Ma J, Wang Y, and Zhang Q C

-Predicting small molecule and RNA target interactions using deep neural networks, 2025.
+Title: Predicting small molecule and RNA target interactions using deep neural networks

+Journal: Nature Biotechnology, 2025.
+(Accept in principle)
 ```
 <!-- Yuhan Fei, Pengfei Wang, Jiasheng Zhang, Xinyue Shan, Zilin Cai, Jianbo Ma, Yangming Wang, Qiangfeng Cliff Zhang, -->
 ## :telephone: Contact us